techidaily/site-games-able/source/_posts/enhance-gaming-satisfaction-with-secure-switch-identity-controls.md

  Specifically, the points you need to know before editing your Nintendo account via your Nintendo Switch console are as follows:

-* While you can[add or remove Nintendo users and accounts from your Nintendo Switch](https://www.makeuseof.com/how-to-add-another-profile-nintendo-switch/) , the editing options are limited to your Nintendo Switch Online membership, or viewing specific account details.
+* While you can [add or remove Nintendo users and accounts from your Nintendo Switch](https://www.makeuseof.com/how-to-add-another-profile-nintendo-switch/) , the editing options are limited to your Nintendo Switch Online membership, or viewing specific account details.
 * Most of the accessible settings for your Nintendo account can be found in the**Nintendo eShop** as opposed to**System Settings** .
 * You may be unable to alter some aspects of your Nintendo account, like its region, due to having Nintendo eShop funds.
 If you were to alter the region settings, you may lose your funds.